A Voice for Children

 - Boosting Restraint Norms Among At Risk Groups

 This community-based social marketing campaign is designed to promote booster seat use among at-risk populations.
-The campaign is steeped in Partners for Child Passenger Safety (PCPS) data, focus group testing of messages and interventions with parents of booster seat-aged children in both the US and Beijing, China.
+The health promotion campaign is steeped in Partners for Child Passenger Safety (PCPS) data, focus group testing of messages and interventions with parents of booster seat-aged children in both the US and Beijing, China.

 - Ride Like A Friend.
 Drive Like You Care (RLAF)